NFL roundup: Cardinals win on last-second Hail Mary

-DeAndre Hopkins caught a 43-yard scoring pass from Kyler Murray with two seconds remaining to give the Arizona Cardinals a stunning 32-30 victory over the Buffalo Bills on Sunday in Glendale, Ariz.
+DeAndre Hopkins caught a 43-yard scoring pass from Kyler Murray with two seconds remaining to give the host Arizona Cardinals a stunning 32-30 victory over the Buffalo Bills on Sunday.

 Murray scrambled to his left and heaved the ball into the end zone.
 Hopkins made a leaping grab while surrounded by three defenders.